FranciscoLlobet/FranciscoLlobet/README.md

 Hi, I am Francisco

 - 🔭 I’m currently working on
+  - [MISO2](https://github.com/FranciscoLlobet/miso2), an updated overhaul of Miso for other targets
   - [MISO](https://github.com/FranciscoLlobet/efm32-freertos-zig/), a simple updated software stack and IoT application in C and Zig for the XDK110 sensor
   - Some Sudoku algorithm demos for BDD and TDD
 - 🌱 I’m currently learning [Zig](http://www.ziglang.org) and setting up new toolchains for embedded devices.